chromium/chromium/docs/updater/design_doc.md

 Each instance of the updater also has its own separate local prefs file.
 Local prefs store information specific to the instance that owns them.

-When a new version of the updater installs, it will call GetVersion to discover the active version of the server.
-If the active version does not respond, the installer will assume it is broken and activate the version of the updater that has just been installed.

 ##### Qualification
 Instances are installed in the `Unqualified` state.
 Unqualified instances of